 Grocery delivery sales skyrocketed early in the pandemic, as shelter-in-place orders went into effect and many consumers avoided going into brick-and-mortar grocery stores.
-Between March 2020 and April 2020, total sales among a select set of grocery delivery competitors–Instacart, Walmart Grocery, Shipt, Peapod, and FreshDirect–grew 62 percent.
+Between March 2020 and April 2020, total sales among a selection of grocery delivery competitors–Instacart, Walmart Grocery, Shipt, Peapod, and FreshDirect–grew 62 percent.
 While demand for grocery delivery still exceeds pre-pandemic levels, sales have been gradually declining in 2021.
 Through all of the expansion and contraction over the past few years, Instacart and Walmart Grocery continue to be leaders in the grocery delivery space.

 Grocery delivery peaked in January 2021, with sales volumes being double that of January 2020 and sixfold that of January 2018.
 However, overall industry sales declined 24 percent between January 2021 and June 2021.
 June 2021 sales also experienced a 3 percent decrease year-over-year.